AmyE29/learning-journal/README.md

 # Amy Evans' Growth Mindset

-Growth Mindset is the belief that anyone can learn and change their abiiities with hard work and effort.
+Growth Mindset is the belief that anyone can learn and change their abilities with hard work and effort.
 For me growth mindset is not being afraid to try new things, I can grow by trial and error.
 I have not *yet* learned all the things that I am capable of learning.

 ## ***What keeps me in growth mindset***